Who said there is nothing new under the sun? Scientists discover about 18,000 new species every year.

-Most of the time they find new animals without even leaving the office, while studying the collections stored in museums.
-Other times they find them in the great outdoors, and others still, in the deep sea, which remains mostly unexplored.
+Most of the time, they find new animals without even leaving the office.
+They simply discover them while studying the collections stored in museums.
+Other times, they do find them in the great outdoors.
+And others, still, in the deep sea, which remains mostly unexplored.

 1. Omura’s whale

 A whole whale swam under the radar until 2003.

 Japanese researchers caught the first eight specimens in the 1970s.
 They did think the whales were a bit odd.
 They looked like Bryde’s whales, but they were smaller and had some differences.
 Still, they filed them as Bryde’s.

 Then, in 1998, another small ‘Bryde’s’ was stranded in Japan.
 It was preserved.

 Five years later, Japanese scientists got curious about these odd preserved specimens.
 They began studying them and discovered the whales were not Bryde’s after all, but a new species.